One of the most wonderful creatures ever found in nature is the Chameleon, which belongs to the clade of distinctive and highly specialized lizards.

 If you are interested in observing the color ranges and the changing body shade patterns in these friends of lizards, get access to the internet and search for the chameleon pictures.
 If you do so, you are sure to be fascinated by their brilliant appearances.
 Though the majority of the species occur in a wide range of colors and can change the appearance from brown to green and black, some are even capable of changing their body color into almost any shade.
 It is also worth noticing that the male members are usually more ornamented than those of their female counterparts.
 On the body of the males, you can locate some additional decorations, such as horn-like projections, nasal protrusions, and the presence of large crests on the top of their heads.

-Described below are some of the puzzling and mind blowing chameleon facts, which you might be unaware of till now.
+Described below are some of the puzzling and mind blowing areas where chameleons live.

 - At present, you can find as many as one hundred and sixty (160) species of chameleon lizards with a range of colors, and many of these are also capable of altering their body color.

-- Nearly half (approximately 59) of the total surviving species (160) of these charming animals are found and limited to the island of Madagascar, as you can see them nowhere else.
+- Nearly half (approximately 59) of the total surviving of these charming animals are found and limited to the island of Madagascar, and out of these Panther Chameleons are located on the eastern side of madagascar. as you can see them nowhere else.

-- Other than their habitation on the island of Madagascar, there are about 101 species of these lizard friends which are scattered in different parts of the globe, particularly, Southern Europe, Africa, South Asia and Sri Lanka.
+- About their habitat, they live in the rain forests and desserts found on the island of Madagascar and there are about 101 species of these lizard friends, including Indian and Flap Nacked Chameleon, which are scattered in different parts of the globe, particularly, Southern Europe, Africa, South Asia and Sri Lanka.

-- Some species have also been introduced in the United States of America at some places, such as Florida, Hawaii and California.
+- They have also been introduced in the United States of America at some places, such as Florida, Hawaii and California.